Labis: History

 Another theory is that in the 17th century, a member of the Malaccan royal family was travelling through the area.
 He saw something that intrigued him.
 He called out to his advisors to tell him what it was, he went "Habis?
 Habis?" thus accidentally blurting out the name Labis.

 Malays here planted paddy field and poultry as the main source of food, living in villages such as Kampung Paya Merah, Kampung Tenang and Kampung Sungai Gatom.
 During the British era, there was a rubber estate known as North Labis Estate was established and the British brought Indian labor as the workforce.
 During the communist insurgency around 1948, the government brought in Chinese ethnic to the town.

+During the Konfrontasi, Labis was the scene of a landing by Indonesian paratroopers.

 Geography

 Labis is situated in the north of Johor, bordering the Segamat sub-district and the state of Pahang to the north, the mukim of Bekok to the east, the mukim of Pogoh to the west and the mukim of Cha’ah to the south.

 Labis covers an area of 422 km2, making it the second largest mukim in Johor after Bekok.

 Labis town, along with the adjacent commune of Bekok and Cha’ah, are granted autonomy from Segamat and administered by the Labis District Council (Majlis Daerah Labis).

 There is a waterfall known as Taka Melor famous among locals situated 15 km from the town near Pekan Air Panas and Kampung Tenang.